Equity, Diversity and Inclusion

 A note about Cecil Sharp and the Society’s past

 When our building opened in 1930 it was named after Cecil Sharp (1859–1924), who founded the English Folk Dance Society in 1911 and was a prominent member of the Folk-Song Society (founded 1898).
-He held some offensive opinions, and his writings identify him to have expressed racist and misogynist views.
-We do not condone or excuse his views.
-As an organisation we are currently working with external advisors and stakeholders to examine how we talk about and engage with the sometimes unsavoury views of individuals connected to the Society in the past, including Cecil Sharp.
+He held some offensive opinions, and his writings identify him to have expressed racist views.
+These views have no place in the English Folk Dance and Song Society today; we stand firmly against inequality and prejudice in all its forms.
+As an organisation we work with external advisors and stakeholders to examine how we talk about and engage with the sometimes unsavoury views of individuals connected to the folk arts in the past.
 Only by learning about and confronting the past can we become better equipped to improve our shared future.

 See also: Actions as well as attitude